We're not sure if this is right. If you confirm where you use our services most, we can tailor our site to your needs.

 Incentives are performance-based.
 Your battery system performance will vary based on size, configuration, internet connectivity, and other factors.

-Some battery implementers may offer other discounts, such as a reduced upfront cost in return for paying the ConnectedSolutions seasonal incentives to the battery implementer.
+Some installers may offer other discounts, such as a reduced upfront cost in return for paying the ConnectedSolutions seasonal incentives to the battery installer.
+Please see these options on the application.

 A home battery storage system operates like a rechargeable AA or AAA battery, but at a much larger scale.
 Home battery systems can be discharged when needed, e.g. when the power goes out (if the system configuration supports this) or when there is a ConnectedSolutions event.

-To participate in the program, customers must work with one of the approved battery implementors listed above.
+To participate in the program, customers must work with one of the approved inverter manufacturers listed above.
+Please follow the links above to find the right solution for your situation.

 Many customers install energy storage systems in preparation for power outages.
 We want to ensure that customers with solar batteries remain prepared if the lights go out.